youssriaboelseod/scratchpad/README.md

 # Scratchpad

+> [!NOTE]
+> All of our free software is designed to respect your privacy, while being as simple to use as possible.
+Our free software is licensed under the [BSD-3-Clause license](https://ravendevteam.org/files/BSD-3-Clause.txt).
+By using our software, you acknowledge and agree to the terms of the license.

 A simple, professional plaintext editor.
 Tailored for users who prioritize a simple, efficient, distraction-free editor.
 It is also heavily customizable, so you can personalize it to your liking.

 Made for Windows 10/11.
 Linux is likely supported but has not been tested.